iejMac/clip-video-encode/examples/animal_detector/README.md

-# Animal detector using clip-video-encode 🔍🐻
+# Thing detector using clip-video-encode 🔍

+You can use clip-video-encode to look for things in videos

 ## Install:
 ```